Protocol for Purifying Noisy Preparation and Measurements of Qubits

-In this work, we present a protocol for purifying noisy SPAM using noisy SPAM and a set of auxiliary qubits.
+In this work, we present a practical and cost-effective protocol for purifying noisy SPAM using noisy SPAM and a set of auxiliary qubits.
+The protocol is practical in that it works when both preparation and measurements of qubits are noisy, in particular, for error rates of present-day technologies, e.g. \cite{Acharya2025}, and cost-effective since it may efficiently work with even a single ancilla qubit under realistic conditions.
 We show that, under realistic assumptions, a few qubits are immediately cost-effective to reach an error rate as low as $10^{-3}$.
-The protocol can suppress SPAM errors to arbitrarily low values.
+The proposed protocol can suppress SPAM errors to arbitrarily low values.
 We propose an experimental implementation of the protocol for superconducting qubits, leveraging existing resources already available on state-of-the-art processors, and thus remaining resource-friendly.
 We then consider the purification of noisy SPAM for key tasks in a quantum network; one is two-way entanglement distillation protocols where local measurements can be noisy, and the other is a measurement for entanglement swapping in a quantum repeater.
 Thus, our results envisage an effectively noiseless quantum network with noisy SPAM.